stadium-software/datagrid-advanced-search/README.md

 ### Change Log
 2.0 Complete rewrite of the feature.
 Simplified setup by generating all form elements in JS script.
 Added [display modes](#display-modes) (standard, collapsed and integrated)
-2.1 Fixed Selectable column bug
+2.1 Fixed selectable column bug

 ## Application Setup
 1. Check the *Enable Style Sheet* checkbox in the application properties